 In the unsaturated fatty acid chain we should determine the location of the double bounds in the chain.
-The 1st double bounds are in C9 and the 2nd double bounds are in C12 (remember we should start counting from the carboxyl group).
+The 1st double bounds in C9 and the 2nd double bounds in C12 (remember we should start counting from the carboxyl group).
 This fatty acid Called linoleic acid

-Instead of that long chain we can write it in shorter forms with double bounds locations.
+Instead of that long chain we can write it in variety shorter forms with these double bounds position.

-- 18: (9,12) → (18) refers to the total number of carbons, (9) location of the 1st double bound, (12) location of the 2nd double bound. - 18:2^{(9,12} → (18) number of carbons, (2) number of double bounds, (9,12) the location of the double bounds. - Omega 6 → which means we start from Omega carbon (the last carbon) until we reach to the first double bounds which was C6 in the example above.
+- 18: (9,12) → (18) refers to the total number of carbons, (9) location of the 1st double bound, (12) location of the 2nd double bound. - 18:2^{(9,12} → (18) number of carbons, (2) number of double bounds, (9,12) the location of the double bounds. - Omega 6 → which means we start from carbon Omega (the last carbon) until we reach to the first double bounds which was C6 above.
 NOTE: we don't pay attention to the other double bounds only the nearest one to the Omega carbon.
-By using this naming system, it will help us to know the type of the acid either omega 3, 6 etc..
+By using this way, it would help us the know the type of that acid either omega 3,6 etc..